 What do I really need to bring with me for a hike?

-Experience has taught me that that there is no uniform kit that a hiker should bring for all situations, because there is no uniform set of conditions.
-In fact, my argument would be to dispense with a generalized list of equipment altogether.
+Experience has taught us that that there is no uniform kit that a hiker should bring for all situations, because there is no uniform set of conditions.
+In fact, our argument would be to dispense with a generalized list of equipment altogether.
 In all cases, you should prepare specifically for the place you are going, the things you will be doing and the conditions you are likely to see.

-My rule of thumb is called the One Mile Rule.
+Our rule of thumb is called the One Mile Rule.
 Are you going more than one mile into the wild? (‘wild’ being loosely defined as unpopulated areas where help and services will not readily be found.)
 If the answer is yes, then you must take SOME steps to properly prepare before doing so.
 The preparations will obviously vary depending on a number of factors, so begin by considering the factors which will influence the hike.
 Ask yourself the following five questions:

 Where am I going?